PlanterApp/planter_blog/content/posts/plan-your-spice-garden/index.md

 * Ginger

   * It has a very warm flavor that's widely used in both sweet and savory dishes.
 Try it ground in baked dishes,
-  * Raw ginger can easily take the show in dishes, due to its strong and bright sweetness.
-My personal favorite salad dresser is a carrot ginger dressing, a staple in most hibachi restaurants.
+  * Fresh ginger can easily take the show in dishes, due to its strong and bright sweetness.
+My personal favorite salad dressing is made of carrot and ginger, and is a staple in most hibachi restaurants.
+  *
 * Peppers

   * Chili peppers and the like can be considered a spice!
 When dried, their spiciness takes a whole new level, and can be ground up into a powder